The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 <img src="/img/gsk.png" alt="Geirskogul" height="20px">
 <img src="/img/md.png" alt="Mirage Dive" height="20px">

 As you can see, we just keep shooting off Geirskogul before Mirage Dive until entering our first Life around 20s ahead of our second Lance Charge usage, so we get one Nastrond and Stardiver under it.
-Entering the next one asap (by using Mirage Dive before Geirskogul this time) allows us to get a second Nastrond under that Lance Charge and then two under the subsequent Dragon Sight (along with the Stardiver).
+Entering the next one as soon as possible (by using Mirage Dive before Geirskogul this time) allows us to get a second Nastrond under that Lance Charge and then two under the subsequent Dragon Sight (along with the Stardiver).

 In **most** cases, this is the optimal way to handle the first two cycles.
 Below, there’s an expansion of this, exploring how our Life cycles interact with future buff windows.

 #### Nastrond and Buffs

 Because our buff actions fall into a rather static rotation (as seen above), we can extrapolate these concepts over the course of six minutes and get a general “Life of the Dragon Rotation” so to speak, which shows us when we hold it and when we don’t.
-This will **only** hold true if we have **six minutes** of continuous uptime - that is, we **can** land every one of the High Jump, Geirskogul, Mirage Dive, Nastrond, and Stardiver hits listed in this visual representation, while ideally dropping zero gcds in that same window.
+This will **only** hold true if we have **six minutes** of continuous uptime - that is, we **can** land every one of the High Jump, Geirskogul, Mirage Dive, Nastrond, and Stardiver hits listed in this visual representation, while ideally dropping zero GCDs in that same window.
 As such, it is very rarely ever going to be the optimal approach, and the above chart will serve you better in most situations.

 <div align="center">
 <img src="/img/life_rota.png" alt="Life Rotation">

 After the final buff window, the rotation repeats from the 30s column, quite obviously.